-1 credit C17H24

-R&C CON NSTRUCTION I DE C17H01

-Required Prerequisites: Fundamentals of Construction,
+Required Prerequisites: Fundamentals of Construction, Algebra I

-Algebra I -

-Residential & Commercial Construction I is the second course in the Residential & Commercial Construction program of study intended to prepare students for careers in construction by developing an understanding of the different phases of a construction project from start to finish.
-Upon completion of this course, proficient students will be able to demonstrate knowledge and skill in the earlier phases of building construction, including site layout, foundation systems, concrete, framing systems, and electrical systems.
-Students will be able to perform concrete work; frame walls, ceilings, and floors of a structure; and install proper wiring while safely employing tools and interpreting construction drawings to complete projects.
-Emphasis is placed on demonstrating proper measurement and application of mathematical concepts.
-Standards in this course also include principles of the construction industry and business and project management.
-Students will continue compiling artifacts for inclusion in their portfolios, which they will carry with them throughout the full sequence of courses in this program of study.
+Structural Systems I is the second course in the Structural Systems program of study intended to prepare students for careers in residential and commercial carpentry by focusing on building framing and construction techniques.
+Upon completion of this course, proficient students will be able to demonstrate knowledge and skill in framing floors, walls, ceilings, roofs, and stairs.
+Students will develop the ability to safely employ tools and interpret construction drawings to complete projects.
+Emphasis is placed on proper measurement techniques and the application of mathematical concepts.
+Standards in this course also include foundational principles of the construction industry, as well as an introduction to business and project management.
+Throughout the course, students will compile artifacts for inclusion in their portfolios, which they will carry with them through the entire program of study.
 Course fee \$5.00